JohnyGamingLUA/DomainExpansion/INSTRUCTIONS.md

 # Domain Expansion Instructions
+## Mobile
 1. Execute the script
-2. Find the keyboard GUI and click the search bar (only for mobile)
-3. Type "X", then insert "X".
-Repeat the same for Y and Z. (only for mobile)
-4. Close the keyboard GUI (only for mobile)
+2. Use flowing water on someone
+3. Press one of the domain buttons on the upper left side of your screen
+## PC
+1. Execute the script
-5. Use flowing water on someone
+2. Use flowing water on someone
-6. During flowing water, press the X, Y, or Z button (or X, Y, or Z key if ur on computer)
+3. Press 5, 6 or 7 to expand your domain

 # Domains
-X - Fist Room of Doom
+5 - Fist Room of Doom
-Y - Micro Atomic Maze
+6 - Micro Atomic Maze
-Z - Baseplate
+7 - Baseplate